HISTORICAL BUILDINGS

 State index: 1.6.178.4.8

-The house is located at 6 Abovyan Street, situated between Pushkin and Aram (formerly Spandarian) Streets.
-It is adjacent to the residence of Grigor Yeghiazaryan, the brother of Barsegh Yeghiazaryan.
+The house is located on Abovyan Street.
+It is attached to the house of his brother, Grigor Yeghiazaryan.

-The load-bearing walls and ceilings are flat and wooden.
-The roof is pitched.
-The street facade is clad in black tuff.
+The walls are load-bearing, the ceilings are flat and wooden, and the roof is pitched.
+The street-facing façade is clad in black tuff.

 6 Abovyan Str.